HERO (robot)

-HERO (Heathkit Educational RObot) is a series of several educational robots sold by Heathkit during the 1980s.
+HERO (from Heathkit Educational Robot) is a series of several educational robots sold by Heathkit during the 1980s.

 The Heath Company began the HERO 1 project in October 1979, with the first release in 1982.
 Models include the HERO 1, HERO Jr., and HERO 2000.
 Heathkit supported the HERO robot line until 1995.
-All three were produced as kits, or for more money, prebuilt by Heathkit.
-The 1980s models are considered collectors items, due to their rarity.
+The units were either sold as assembly kits or prebuilt by Heathkit for an additional fee.
+The 1980s models are considered collector's items, due to their rarity.

 For the most part, they cannot perform practical tasks, but are more geared toward entertainment and education above all.

 HERO 1 (ET-18)

 HERO 1 is a self-contained mobile robot controlled by an onboard computer with a Motorola 6808 CPU and 4 kB of RAM.
 The robot features light, sound, and motion detectors as well as a sonar ranging sensor.
 An optional arm mechanism and speech synthesizer was produced for the kit form and included in the assembled form.

 To make this power available in a simple way, high-level programming languages were created.
 For example, the ANDROTEXT language is a HERO 1 editor and compiler developed in 1982 for the IBM PC.

 HERO 1 is featured on a few episodes of the children's television program Mr. Wizard's World.
 Byte magazine called HERO 1 "a product of extraordinary flexibility and function ...
 If you are interested in robotics, Heath will show you the way".